-NOTE: You can sort the list of APs by any of the column heading.
+NOTE: You can sort the list of APs by any column heading except Radio, Channel, and Authenticated Clients.
 For example, to sort the APs by the profile they use, click Profile.

 Viewing Detailed Managed Access Point Status

 To view detailed information about an AP that the switch manages, select the MAC address of the AP from the drop-down menu above the table that displays the detailed information.
 Click the Reset button to reset the managed AP.
 A pop-up asks you to confirm that you want to reset the AP.
 Any wireless clients associated with the access point will be disassociated.
 To refresh the status information for the AP, click Refresh